Armaell/find-lost-lto-seed/README.md

 ### Triple check what you typed

-Of course you could have made a mistake when typing it
+Of course you could have made a mistake when typing it.
+If you generated a bip39 compliant seed (meaning you generated one given you by default instead of writing a custom one), then you can check you with the [bip39 word list](bip39.txt) for typos in the words, or simply incorrect words.

 ### Disable Tidy seed